Childrens Chewable Aspirin

 Keep out of the reach of children.

 This package is intended for institutional use only.
-In case of accidental overdose, contact a Poison Control Center Immediately.
+Keep out of reach of children.
+In case of accidental overdose, get medical help or, contact a Poison Control Center immediately.

 If pregnant or breast-feeding, ask a health professional before use.
 It is especially important not to use aspirin during the last 3 months of pregnancy unless specifically directed to do so by a doctor because it may cause problems in the unborn child or complications during delivery.